Walhain, Wisconsin

 Walhain (/ˈwɑːleɪn/ WAH-layn) is an unincorporated community in Kewaunee County, Wisconsin, United States, within the town of Luxemburg.
-The community is located at the intersection of Walhain Road and Wisconsin Highway 54 about 2 miles west of Luxemburg.
+The community is located at the intersection of Walhain Road and Wisconsin Highway 54, approximately two miles west of Luxemburg.
 It is located at 44.545 latitude and -87.754 longitude at an elevation of 784 ft above sea level.

-The community was named by Florian Streyckman, who settled there in the 1856 and came from Walhain, a municipality in Belgium.
+The community was named by Florian Streyckman, who settled there in 1856 and came from Walhain, a municipality in Belgium.